JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/races/tiefling-devils-tongue-scag.md

 ### Appearance

 Your tiefling might not look like other tieflings.
-Rather than having the physical characteristics described in the Player's Handbook, choose `1d4+1` of the following features: small horns; fangs or sharp teeth; a forked tongue; catlike eyes; six fingers on each hand; goatlike legs; cloven hoofs; a forked tail; leathery or scaly skin; red or dark blue skin; cast no shadow or reflection; exude a smell of brimstone.
+Rather than having the physical characteristics described in the Player's Handbook, choose `dice: 1d4+1|avg` (`1d4+1`) of the following features: small horns; fangs or sharp teeth; a forked tongue; catlike eyes; six fingers on each hand; goatlike legs; cloven hoofs; a forked tail; leathery or scaly skin; red or dark blue skin; cast no shadow or reflection; exude a smell of brimstone.

 ## Description